khingl/khingl.github.io/_pages/teaching.md

   - /teaching.html
 ---

 My teaching philosophy is simple: I cannot make you learn, but I can show you what it looks like to *want* to learn.

 The world is bigger and more interesting than you currently think it is.
 And the lens of economics let’s us see it a little bit bigger and a little more interesting.
+Or as one great economist put it:

 *The bulk of the really important things that economics has to teach are things that people would see for themselves if they were willing to see.* ---Frank Knight (1951)